Causal Effects in Matching Mechanisms with Strategically Reported Preferences: Identification with Truthful Reports

 \begin{proposition} Suppose Assumptions \ref{aspt:truth:telling}--\ref{aspt:continuity} hold.
 For any pair $(j,k) \in \m{P}$,

 where the condition $S_j=c_j^+$ denotes the limit as $S_j \downarrow c_j$ and the condition $S_j=c_j^-$ denotes the limit as $S_j \uparrow c_j$. \end{proposition}

 Proposition \ref{result:truth:identif} shows that a standard RD is valid in the truth-telling case as long as we control for $P_j$.
-The parameter of interest is the average treatment effect on $g(Y)$ from a change in the school of assignment from $j$ to $k$, averaged over individuals at the cutoff $c_j$ and with true local preferences $(j,k)$.
-Indeed, these are the parameters of interest for the rest of this paper:
+The parameter of interest is the average treatment effect on $g(Y)$ from a change in the school of assignment from $j$ to $k$, averaged over individuals at the cutoff $c_j$ and with true local preferences $(j,k)$ ---fomally:

-Parameters like these are of economic interest not only for evaluating current mechanisms in place but also for studying the effects of counterfactual assignments (e.g., of students near $c_j$ currently at school $k$ being offered admission at school $j$.)
-The fact that the parameter is conditional on $Q_j$ instead of $P_j$ is important for the external validity of \eqref{eq:param} when $P$ is manipulable by agents.
+Note that our parameter of interest \eqref{eq:param} does not condition on the full preference profile ~$Q = q$ as in \eqref{eq:param0} but on local preferences $Q_j=(j,k)$.
+We do so having in mind the data constraints inherent to the local nature of RD estimation.
+It follows that one value of $Q_j$ maps to multiple values of $Q$ for individuals with $S_j=c_j$ and \eqref{eq:param} equals weighted averages of \eqref{eq:param0} over values of $Q$ (see proof of Lemma \ref{lemma:contqj} in Section \ref{proof:lemma:contqj} of the appendix).